Teen arrested in connection with Thursday fires in Rogers

 ROGERS -- A 15-year-old boy was arrested Friday in connection with two fires officials are investigating as arsons, according to Keith Foster, a spokesman for the Rogers Police Department.

-Foster could not say exactly what charges the teen is facing.
+Foster couldn't say exactly what charges the teen is facing.
 The detective in charge is still working on it, he said.

 Both fires early Thursday were in the 1000 block of South D Street, just north of Veterans Park, Fire Chief Tom Jenkins said Thursday.
 No injuries were reported from either fire.